-• Objective 2: Innovative experiences that attract visitors
+Objective 2: Audience-focused experiences that attract and engage visitors

 Te Manawa's multi-layered experiences champion the uniqueness of our region.
 We will focus on developing and hosting vibrant exhibitions, spanning and interconnecting art, heritage and science, that attract visitors, contributing to the city's liveability and sense of place.
 We will carry out creative marketing to build visitation, third-party investment, and Te Manawa's profile.